 Whether a transaction calls for explanation depends on the facts of the case and the parties’ relationship.
 For example, the courts have stated that it is not automatically suspicious if a spouse acts as a surety for the other spouse’s debts.
 Generosity is normal for people in loving relationships: Royal Bank of Scotland plc v Etridge (No 2) UKHL 44.
 Additional factors, such as deceit or vulnerability might need to be shown.

 To show that the influence was not undue, the defendant must show that the claimant was able to make an independent, fully-informed and voluntary decision: Royal Bank of Scotland plc v Etridge (No 2) UKHL 44.
-It is not enough to show that the claimant would have consented to the contract even if they were free from influence: UCB Corporate Services Ltd v Williams EWCA Civ 555.
+It is not enough to show that the claimant would have consented to the contract or gift even if they were free from influence: UCB Corporate Services Ltd v Williams EWCA Civ 555.

 In practice, the defendant will need to show that there were external factors which essentially freed the claimant from the influence, or counteracted it: Pesticcio v Niersmans EWCA Civ 372.
 The most common way is by showing that the claimant had independent, fully-informed and non-negligent legal advice: Royal Bank of Scotland plc v Etridge (No 2) UKHL 44.